Skip to content

 • April 21, 2020

 Read the Story from The Hartford Courant HereAngeline Bernadel loved her job at West River Healthcare Center in Milford.
-But by mid-March, the 52-year-old nurse had become concerned about the
+But … Continue reading Milford nursing home worker dies of COVID-19 after being on the front lines of the coronavirus crisis

 Featured Post